ktrips/RasAi/README.md

-# RasAi
-Raspberry Ai Camera

 # Raspberry Pi Camera with AI

-Each programs are described in the articles in [DevicePlus](http://deviceplus.jp)
+Check commands and Sample programs for Video instruction in [DevicePlus](http://deviceplus.jp)

 ## Hardware requirements